Rooflight Payment Terms

 Can I have rain or window sensors on my opening rooflight?

 Rain, wind and rain/wind sensors are available.
-See our a blog post or contact us for further information.

 What colours are available?

-The rooflight sash is finished in RAL 7043 (70% Gloss) as standard.
+The rooflight sash is finished in RAL 7016 (30% Gloss) as standard.
 Special colours are available on our bespoke systems.